DrVicki/more-javascript-functions/more-javascript.md

 ## Functions as Values

 The most important features of functions are they can be defined and invoked.
-Function definition and invocation are syntactic features of JavaScript and of most other programming languages.
+    - Function definition and invocation are syntactic features of JavaScript and of most other programming languages.
-  - In JavaScript, however, functions are not only syntax but also values, which means they can be assigned to variables, stored in the properties of objects or the elements of arrays, passed as arguments to functions, and so on.
+In JavaScript, however, functions are not only syntax but also values, which means they can be;
+    - assigned to variables,
+    - stored in the properties of objects or the elements of arrays,
+    - passed as arguments to functions, and so on.

 To understand how functions can be JavaScript data as well as JavaScript syntax, consider this function definition: